 Can I pick up my wifi router at one place and return it somewhere else?

 Generally speaking, yes.
-Most Japan wifi rental providers allow pick-up of your router at one place, e.g. Narita Airport, and return at another place, e.g. Haneda Airport.
+Most Japan wifi rental providers allow you to pick up your router at one place, e.g., Narita Airport, and return it at another place, e.g. Haneda Airport.
 In most cases, you’ll actually be posting the router back, so all you need to do is put it in the mailbox.

 Is free wifi available in Japan?